 Council of Constantinople (381) Enforced the divinity of Christ and declared Arianism a heresy punishable by death.
 Also condemned the Pneumatomachi, who considered the Holy Ghost to be a remnant of primitive spiritualism.
 Also condemned Apollinarism, the teaching that only Christ’s body was human and that his mind and soul were purely divine, an alternative man/God combination.
 Earliest efforts to standardize the nature of Trinitarianism.
 Constantine commissioned the first Bibles to establish orthodoxy among Scriptural sources.
 Fragments still exist.

 Council of Ephesus (431) Condemned Nestorianism, the belief that Mary was a fourth divine form and that “God Bearer” (“Theotokos”) was a legitimate name for Christ.
 It resolved the issue by transferring the title to Mary, who would henceforth be considered the God-bearer.
 Nestorius taught that all experiences and attributes of Christ were human; only “the Word” was divine.
 Also condemned Pelagianism, the belief that works could earn or assist salvation.
 Also condemned Donatism, the belief that martyrdom was the true Christian calling.
 Augustine was a major influence in this effort, though he also strengthened the Gnostic and neoplatonic influences in Christian orthodoxy.
 These were later highlighted by Luther, an Augustinian priest.
 Gnosticism included a range of “mystery religions” dating to the third century that emphasized a special divine knowledge achieved through ritualistic observances.
 It was a variant of Manicheaism, the belief that the soul was pure spirit trapped within a corrupting material reality.
 Gnosticism sought a “secret knowledge” only available through obscure ritual or method and has a long history, tracing back to Pythagorean numerology, but in its Christian form, it focused on the transmission of grace through sacrament and/or revelation.
-Neoplatonism entered through the teachings of Plotinus, who was not a Christian but Plotinus was thought to have been inspired by the Gospel of John (and possibly to have influenced its wording).
+Neoplatonism entered through the teachings of Plotinus, who was not a Christian but who was thought to have been inspired by the Gospel of John (and possibly to have influenced its wordingin the Vulgate).
 It stressed the parallel existence of a complex metaphysical realm that could be intuited through the worldly realm.
 Augustine’s City of God was influenced by Gnosticism and neoplationism.

 Third Council of Constantinople (680) Repudiated monothelistism, the belief that Jesus had only a divine and not a human will.